Ashgrove Uniting Church: Description

-A wide concrete footpath leads from Ashgrove Avenue through gardens to the main entrance of the church.
+A wide concrete footpath leads from Ashgrove Avenue through gardens to the main entrance of the former church.
 The entry vestibule retains original tiled floors and a brick wall with decorative openings into the nave.
-The nave is a very tall space with raked ceilings and exposed A-frame portal frames.
-Its width and height diminish toward the sanctuary at the far (northeastern) end.
-Original metal-framed windows run almost the entire length of the nave and former sanctuary on both sides.
-Projecting from the roof on the northeastern side is the choir stall, a box-like room open to the nave near the sanctuary.
+The former nave is a very tall space with raked ceilings and exposed A-frame portal frames.
+Its width and height diminish toward the former sanctuary at the far (northeastern) end.
+Original metal-framed windows run almost the entire length of the former nave and former sanctuary on both sides.
+Projecting from the roof on the northeastern side is the choir stall, a box-like room open to the nave near the former sanctuary.